 If you get into a motorcycle accident, get with a personal injury lawyer that specializes in motorcycle accidents to get real answers to your questions based on the specifics of your California motorcycle accident.

 Motorcycles can be dangerous vehicles.
-They offer very little protection to the driver that the smallest of accidents can cause serious injury and even death.
+They offer very little protection to the driver, and the smallest of accidents can cause serious injury and even death.
 There are so many factors that can contribute to a motorcycle accident that even if the driver takes all precautions, sooner or later an accident is bound to happen.
-We hope it does not happen to you, but when it does, you should know the right steps after a motorcycle accident.
+We hope it does not happen to you, but if it does, you should know the right steps after a motorcycle accident.

 As a motorcycle rider, you need to be aware of the motorcycle and helmet laws in your state, your legal rights, and what you can be compensated for.
-70% of motorcycle accidents are caused by other vehicles.
+Seventy percent of motorcycle accidents are caused by other vehicles.
 When an accident happens, the strength of your claim will depend on the actions you take 24 hours after the accident happens.
-Below we’ve outlined the first steps following a motorcycle accident:
+Below, we’ve outlined the first steps following a motorcycle accident:

 Assess the Injuries Sustained: Check if you or your passenger were injured.
 Since you are driving a motorcycle, you will most likely have injuries.
 Call for assistance.

-Seek Medical Attention: Your safety and your passengers are your primary concern.
+Seek Medical Attention: Your safety and your passenger’s are your primary concerns.
 Even if you do not feel pain, have yourself checked for internal injuries that may present symptoms in the future.

 Inform the Proper Authorities: Report the accident to the police or the California Highway Patrol.
 Serious accidents resulting in death, injuries, or damages that exceed $750 should be reported to the DMV within ten days.
 You, your insurance agent, or your lawyer must complete and submit the SR1 form whether you caused the accident or not.

-Do Not Apologize or Discuss Fault: We automatically say “I am sorry” when someone gets hurt, whether it is our fault or not.
+Do Not Apologize or Discuss Fault: We automatically say, “I’m sorry,” when someone gets hurt, whether it is our fault or not.
 In a motorcycle accident, DON’T APOLOGIZE.
 Acts of kindness and any statement you make on the scene of the accident can be used against you when you file a claim.

-Get all the Information: If it is safe and you are able to do so, ask for the other driver’s license, car registration and insurance documentation.
+Get All the Information: If it is safe and you are able to do so, ask for the other driver’s license, car registration, and insurance documentation.
 If you have a smartphone, get permission to take pictures of these documents for your file.
-Take pictures of the scene of the accident and the plate number of all vehicles involved.
+Take pictures of the scene of the accident and the plate numbers of all vehicles involved.

 Find Witnesses: If there are bystanders who witnessed the accident, try to get their names and contact information.

 Contact a lawyer specializing in California motorcycle accidents to find out your next steps after an accident.
-The May Firm is standing by to help take over the process and allow you to focus on recovery – confident in the knowledge that an experienced team is fighting for the compensation you deserver after your accident.
+The May Firm is standing by to help take over the process and allow you to focus on recovery while confident in the knowledge that an experienced team is fighting for the compensation you deserve after your accident.

-With the weather and great views, Fresno, Califonia can be a great place for riding a motorcycle – however, it can also be a dangerous one, with motorcyclists 25 times more likely to die in a traffic accident than those driving cars.
+With the weather and great views, Fresno, California, can be a great place for riding a motorcycle; however, it can also be a dangerous one, with motorcyclists 25 times more likely to die in a traffic accident than those driving cars.
 In 2009 there were 385 fatal motorcycle accidents in the state.

-The best solution to this is to stay ultra alert, wear the correct gear (pads, helmet etc.) and drive carefully.
+The best solution to this is to stay ultra-alert, wear the correct gear (pads, helmet, etc.), and drive carefully.
 But what happens if you are involved in a motorcycle accident in California?
-Hundreds of these types of accidents are investigated by insurance companies every year, and this article will give you a good idea of what to expect if you are ever involved in an accident that wasn’t your fault.
+Hundreds of these types of accidents are investigated by insurance companies every year, and this will give you a good idea of what to expect if you are ever involved in an accident that wasn’t your fault.
 Bearing this information in mind, you can give yourself the best chance of getting compensation for your accident.

 It is a sad public misconception that motorcycle accidents are often the fault of the motorcyclist.
 Motorcycle investigations are essential in challenging this idea, either during the claims process or if the case ends up in court.
 We have motorcycle accident investigations to accurately find the sequence of events and the cause of the accident, which can back up the validity of your claim.

 When you have been involved in a motorcycle accident, you will be expected to give a statement at the scene of the accident.
-Accident victims can often be in shock, or confused about exactly what happened.
+Accident victims can often be in shock or confused about exactly what happened.
 In this situation, try to keep a clear head and report the simple facts of what happened — not whose fault it might be.
 Accidents are often traumatic and difficult experiences, and it is not always obvious whose fault they are.
-The other party, plus witnesses will also make statements which may coincide with, or argue against, your own.
-Giving a statement to police will provide a reliable record for whatever comes next, and may also be used by your insurance company, who should also be contacted as soon as possible after the accident has occurred – which brings us onto our next point.
+The other party, plus witnesses, will also make statements, which may coincide with or argue against your own.
+Giving a statement to police will provide a reliable record for whatever comes next and may also be used by your insurance company, which should also be contacted as soon as possible after the accident has occurred.
+This brings us to our next point.

-This should be done as soon as it is reasonable to do so – the best way to do this is by using the toll free number usually provided.
+This should be done as soon as it is reasonable to do so.
+The best way to do this is by using the toll free number usually provided.
 Be prepared to give the claims person as much information as possible, including the police report number (or incident number), the other person’s details and insurance info, and the names and contact numbers of any witnesses involved.
-All of this information will aid any investigation which may occur, but do not admit any fault.
+All of this information will aid any investigation that may occur, but do not admit any fault.
 Just give the facts as they happened, and assume that your call is being recorded for legal purposes.

-The person dealing with your claim may ask you about any property damage of physical injuries – however, it may be too soon to know the full extent of either.
-In this scenario, it is best not to guess, as injuries can manifest days or even weeks after an accident has occurred.
-It is wise to consult a physician if you feel you have any injuries such as whiplash, or aches and pains.
-Of course, broken bones or any other serious damage will be much more apparent, and can be reported along with any medical bills.
+The person dealing with your claim may ask you about any property damage or physical injuries; however, it may be too soon to know the full extent of either.
+In this scenario, it is best not to guess as injuries can manifest days or even weeks after an accident has occurred.
+It is wise to consult a physician if you feel you have any injuries, such as whiplash or aches and pains.
+Of course, broken bones or any other serious damage will be much more apparent and can be reported along with any medical bills.
 As for your motorcycle, it is best to wait until a mechanic has carried out a full inspection.
-When reporting the damage, also keep hold of any bills or receipts that you can use in your claim.
+When assessing the damage, also keep hold of any bills or receipts that you can use in your claim.

-Assessment of fault can involve looking at all the evidence such as witness statements, expert investigations, police investigations, photographic or CCTV evidence, reconstructions of the scene, and assessment of the damage caused by the accident.
-If it becomes clear that the other person was at fault (say, they ran a red light or you were rear-ended), your insurance company may decide to directly work with their insurance company to pay for any damage that was caused.
-If the person does not have insurance, you would be entitled to payment from your uninsured motorist coverage if applicable (strongly recommended).
-However, it is possible that your damages exceed your policy limits and it is then advisable to contact a motorcycle lawyer.
+Assessment of fault can involve looking at all the evidence, such as witness statements, expert investigations, police investigations, photographic or CCTV evidence, reconstructions of the scene, and assessment of the damage caused by the accident.
+If it becomes clear that the other person was at fault (they ran a red light or you were rear-ended, for example), your insurance company may decide to work directly with their insurance company to pay for any damage that was caused.
+If the person does not have insurance, you would be entitled to payment from your uninsured motorist coverage, if applicable (strongly recommended).
+However, it is possible that your damages will exceed your policy limits, and it is then advisable to contact a motorcycle lawyer.

 If it is found that you were at fault by an insurance company, it could stay on your record and affect any future coverage you decide to take out, which is why finding the right lawyer is a must.
-The right lawyer could provide you with valuable assistance on making a claim and either clearing your name, or taking the best course of action.
+The right lawyer can provide you with valuable assistance on making a claim and either clearing your name or taking the best course of action.